pharo-graphics/Bloc/src/Bloc.package/BlElementAddedToParentEvent.class/README.md

 | child parent |

 child := BlElement new.
-child when: BlElementAddedEvent do: [ self inform: 'Added to parent' ].
+child when: BlElementAddedToParentEvent do: [ self inform: 'Added to parent' ].

 parent := BlElement new.
 parent addChild: child.